-This measure reports the number of licenses issued to worker registrants and Manufacturers, Distributors, Lessors and Conductors of Bingo operations for a Charitable Bingo activity in this state.

-This measure provides data relating to the number of worker registrants and Manufacturers, Distributors, Lessors and Conductors of Bingo operations desiring to be licensed under the Bingo Enabling Act during the reporting period.
+This measure reports the number of licenses issued to manufacturers, distributors, lessors and conductors of Bingo operations for a Charitable Bingo activity in this state.
+Purpose/Importance: This measure provides data relating to the number of manufacturers, distributors, lessors and conductors of Bingo operations desiring to be licensed under the Bingo Enabling Act during the reporting period.
+Source/Collection of Data:

-The Commission's Bingo Operating Services System (BOSS) provides the licensing information through the Application Processing Statistics report.
+The Commission's Bingo Operations System Service (BOSS) provides the licensing information.
+Method of Calculation:

-Total of all licenses issued to worker registrants and Conductors, Lessors, Manufacturers, and Distributors, including Conductor temporary licenses, during the reporting period.
+Total of all licenses issued to conductors, lessors, manufacturers, and distributors, including conductor temporary licenses, during the reporting period.
+Data Limitations:

 The ultimate number of licenses issued is dependent on the number of individuals and organizations requesting a license as well as the completeness of the application, outstanding tax liability, etc.

+Calculation Type: Cumulative

+New Measure: New

+Strategy B.1.1.
+Bingo Licensing

 Output Measure B.1.1.b: Number of Applications Processed

+Short Definition:

 This measure reports the number of applications processed for all Bingo licenses.
-This includes applications for worker registrants and original, renewal, amended and temporary licenses for Manufacturers, Distributors, Lessors and Conductors of Bingo operations.
-An application is considered processed when a license is issued or the application is denied, withdrawn, or discontinued.
+This includes applications for worker registrants and original, renewal, amended and temporary licenses for manufacturers, distributors, lessors and conductors of Bingo operations.
+An application is considered processed when an individual is added to the registry of bingo workers, a license is issued or the application is approved, denied, withdrawn, or surrendered.

+Purpose/Importance:

-This measure provides data relating to the total number of applications received from entities desiring to be licensed or added to the registry of bingo workers under the Bingo Enabling Act.
+This measure provides data relating to the total number of applications received from entities or individuals desiring to be licensed or individuals desiring to be added to the registry of bingo workers under the Bingo Enabling Act.

+Source/Collection of Data:

-The Commission's Bingo Operating Services System (BOSS) provides the application information through the Application Issued, Denied, Withdrawn, or Discontinued Report.
+The Commission's Bingo Operations System Service (BOSS) provides the application information.
+Method of Calculation:

+The total number of applications processed for worker registrants, manufacturers, distributors, lessors and conductors.

+Data Limitations:

+The ultimate number of applications processed is dependent on the number of entities requesting a license or individuals desiring to be added to the registry of bingo workers.

+Calculation Type: Cumulative

+New Measure: Revised

+Strategy B.1.1.
+Bingo Licensing

+Output Measure B.1.1.c: Number of Worker Registry Applications Approved

+Short Definition:

+This measure reports the number of individuals submitting an original or renewal application for inclusion on the worker registry who have been approved.
+Purpose/Importance: This measure provides data relating to the total number of applications received from individuals desiring and approved to be listed on the registry of bingo workers under the Bingo Enabling Act.
+Source/Collection of Data:

+The Commission's Bingo Operations System Service (BOSS) captures the information.
+Method of Calculation: